Key takeaways about gooning

 You can’t just subtract a behavior that consumed hours of attention without replacing it.

-This is why exercise shows up repeatedly in recovery advice—it’s not about fitness, it’s about regulation.
+This is why exercise shows up repeatedly in selfimprovement and recovery advice—it’s not about fitness, it’s about regulation.
 Physically demanding activity burns off excess arousal, narrows attention in a healthy way, and restores a sense of bodily presence.

 Creative work, deep-focus sessions, or structured hobbies serve a similar role by giving your brain something engaging to latch onto without dissociation.